dirigeants/klasa/guides/Other Subjects/CreatingPointsSystems.md

 }
 ```

 Optionally, you can check if `nextLevel === msg.author.configs.level` is true and update a single key instead, but the speed difference is negligible and since [SettingGateway v2.1](https://github.com/dirigeants/klasa/pull/179), the key `level` will not be updated if it did not change.
-As well as this overload is much faster than the JSON object overload, previously used as the only way to update multiple values.
+As well, this overload is much faster than the JSON object overload, previously used as the only way to update multiple values.

 ## Creating Our Commands

-To allow users know their current amount of points and level, we will create two commands:
+To allow users to know their current amount of points and level, we will create two commands:

 ### Points Command